 See event listings and more articles in this edition of Agri-News: August 15, 2022, issue

-“The main window for purchasing canola seed begins in the fall (September) and carries on throughout the winter and into the early spring months (May),” says Ryan Furtas, market analyst with Alberta Agriculture, Forestry and Rural Economic Development.
+“The main window for purchasing canola seed begins in the fall (September) and carries on throughout the winter and into the early spring months (May),” says Ryan Furtas, market analyst with the Alberta government.
 “Highly sought after genetic packages such as disease resistance traits, high yielding or regionally strong performing varieties tend to go quickly, so booking and purchasing early is the only way to guarantee supply for following year.”

 Over the past 5 years, the 9-month canola seed price average (September to May) has increased for Alberta’s most popular canola brands.
 Round Up Ready (RR) increased by 84 cents to $13.41/lb and Liberty Link (LL) increased by 82 cents to $15.08/lb.
 RR and LL herbicide tolerant systems represent more than 95% of Alberta seeded canola acres.

 Chart 1.
 Alberta price of canola seed (CDN$/lb) 2018 to 2022

 “When looking at the annual per cent change for Alberta canola seed prices, the Liberty Link price increase amounts to 5.72% and Round Up Ready increased by 6.7% in 2022 compared to 2021.
 Upward annual price change (increases) for canola seed has been an ongoing trend for some time.”

 Table 1.
 Annual per cent change for Alberta canola seed prices 2018 to 2022